peterussell/peterussell.github.io_old/_posts/2015-10-12-trello-for-personal-sprint-tracking.md

 the Agile/Scrum concepts:

 Each category I mentioned above is a Trello 'board', each task correlates to a Trello 'card'.
-Boards contain Cards.
-If any task requires more information then a Checklist can easily be added to a card to break it into sub-tasks.
+Boards contain cards.
+If any task requires more information then a checklist can easily be added to a card to break it into sub-tasks.
 I've added colored labels which represent categories for tasks, with the idea that it'll be easy to see how I've been spending time (or should be spending time) at a glance.